 Get more event coverage for the Chicken Marketing Summit here.

-Join the chicken industry on July 31-August 2 at Hotel Effie Sandestin in Miramar Beach, Florida for the 2023 edition of Chicken Marketing Summit, the essential networking and educational conference for poultry business leaders.
+Make plans to join the chicken industry on July 29-31, 2024, at the Renaissance Birmingham Ross Bridge Golf Resort & Spa in Birmingham, Alabama for the 2024 edition of Chicken Marketing Summit, the essential networking and educational conference for poultry business leaders.

 Registration fees to attend: